 - Wounds that don’t heal normally

 PrEP stands for pre-exposure prophylaxis.
 It means taking a medication to avoid getting a disease.
-If you are at risk of getting HIV, taking Truvada® every day can help stop HIV from taking hold and spreading in the body.
+If you are at risk of getting HIV, taking Truvada® or Descovy every day can help stop HIV from taking hold and spreading in the body.

 The medication should be used with other preventive measures like condoms.
 To make an appointment or learn more, call 1-206-860-4447.OR